-10.18 The Planning Practice Guidance on Hazardous Substances notes that the decision on whether or not to grant planning permission rests with the Local Planning Authority.
-Nevertheless "In view of its acknowledged expertise in assessing the off-site risks presented by the use of hazardous substances, any advice from Health & Safety Executive that planning permission should be refused for development for, at or near to a hazardous installation or pipeline should not be overridden without the most careful consideration."

-- 10.19 Major hazard sites/pipelines are subject to the requirements of the Health and Safety at Work etc. Act 1974, which specifically includes provisions for the protection of the public.
+- 10.20 The Planning Practice Guidance on Hazardous Substances notes that the decision on whether or not to grant planning permission rests with the Local Planning Authority.
+Nevertheless "In view of its acknowledged expertise in assessing the off-site risks presented by the use of hazardous substances, any advice from Health & Safety Executive that planning permission should be refused for development for, at or near to a hazardous installation or pipeline should not be overridden without the most careful consideration." - 10.21 Major hazard sites/pipelines are subject to the requirements of the Health and Safety at Work etc. Act 1974, which specifically includes provisions for the protection of the public.
 However, the possibility remains that a major accident could occur at an installation and that this could have serious consequences for people in the vicinity.
 Although the likelihood of a major accident occurring is small, it is felt prudent for planning purposes to consider the risks to people in the vicinity of the hazardous installation.
-Where hazardous substances consent has been granted (by the Hazardous Substances Authority), then the maximum quantity of hazardous substance that is permitted to be on site is used as the basis of HSE's assessment. - 10.20 Officer's opinion is that provision of housing on this site does not outweigh the level of risk identified by the HSE.
-No information has been submitted which sufficiently demonstrates that the risk of harm to people at the proposed development site could be adequately addressed.
-The proposals as such would be contrary to paragraph 109 of the NPPF, which promotes enhancement of the natural and local environment by preventing new development being put to unacceptable risk by 'unacceptable levels of...pollution'. - 10.21 Should Members be minded to grant permission against HSE advice, the Executive requires 21 days' notice to give further consideration to the proposal before a decision is issued and determine whether or not to request the Secretary of State to call-in the application.
-In light of this the application would need to be delegated back to Officers to allow further consideration by the HSE before issuing of the decision.
+Where hazardous substances consent has been granted (by the Hazardous Substances Authority), then the maximum quantity of hazardous substance that is permitted to be on site is used as the basis of HSE's assessment. - 10.22 Officer's opinion is that provision of housing on this site does outweigh the level of risk identified by the HSE.
+This is because following deferral of the application at the last Huddersfield Committee meeting, further information was received from the agent which included correspondence between the applicant and representatives of the West Yorkshire Fire Service.
+From this information, the agent states the premises currently have a capacity to accommodate 330 persons under its last known use (within Class D2 Assembly and Leisure).
+The fallback position is that the premise could be brought back into its established use for assembly and leisure which could involve a much greater concentration of persons at the site than that now proposed under this residential scheme.
+Notwithstanding the advice of the HSE against the granting of permission, the additional information received has been forwarded to the HSE along with officer's recommendation to sub-committee to approve, allowing the HSE 21 days' notice to give further consideration to the proposal before a decision is issued and determine whether or not to request the Secretary of State to callin the application.